backslashart-2018/backslashart.github.io/_posts/2018-12-15-Animation Backend and Sculpture Display.md

 </p>
 <br/>

 In order to create dynamic shapes, we wanted to group the individual points and use the outerbounds as the final outputs.
-Mika liked the idea of simply lassoing the points and experiment with the results.
+Mika liked the idea of simply lassoing the points and experimenting with the results.
 Here are our steps to execute the idea.
 First, we applied a gaussian blur on the images iteratively to create some structure in the image.
 Based on the structure, we can do more interesting experiments.

 <br/>
 <p align="center">